HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

    - Description: Unique identifier of the course to be updated.
 Stored as int(10) in the database

 - Parameter: $coursevers
-   - Type: String
+   - Type: string
    - Description: Current course version.
 Stored as varchar(8) in the database

 - Parameter: $versid
-   - Type: String
+   - Type: string
    - Description: The updated course version.
 Stored as varchar(8) in the database

 - Parameter: $log_uuid
-   - Type: String
+   - Type: string
    - Description: Unique identifier, for logging purposes

 - Parameter: $opt
-   - Type: String
+   - Type: string
    - Description: Operation type

 ## Calling Methods